-- In order to gain victory and achieve your goals, you have to be willing to take risks.
+- To gain victory and achieve goals, willingly take risks.

-- Making plans based on limited and sometimes incorrect information are necessary.
+- Make plans based on limited and sometimes incorrect information.

-- In order to succeed, failure must be accepted as a possible outcome.
+- To succeed, failure must be an acceptable outcome.

-- Sacrifice is sometimes a necessary thing to reach the overall objective.
+- Sacrifice is sometimes a necessary thing to reach the objective.

-- Just because a rule exists does not mean it will be followed.
+- Just because a rule exists doesn't mean it will be followed.

-- It is okay to accept that others are better at things or worse at things without animosity.
+- Accept that others are better at things or worse at things without animosity.

 Capture The Flag

-The rules of the game were that guardians of the flag were to be at least 20 feet away from the flag unless it is being attacked.
-This boy, Colbie, posted up right next to the flag so that he did not have to chase anyone.
+The rules of the game state that guardians of the flag are to be at least 20 feet away from the flag unless it is being attacked.
+This boy, Colbie, posted up right next to the flag so he didn't have to chase anyone.

-I learned from that kid that just because a rule exists does not mean it will be followed--something else that helps bring life into perspective.
-Just as in life, we can sure to follow the rules, but not everyone else.
+Colbie drove it home that just because a rule exists does not mean it will be followed.
+As in life, we can follow the "rules," but not everyone else will.

 A scout is honest and trustworthy still applies, though, in that instance, that scout did not honor the rules of engagement in the game.
-Instead of judging the boy harshly, I reasoned that he and people, in general, are not one good deed or one bad deed but the sum of them all together.
-With directions and standards, we can keep ourselves well worked in good deeds and hope the bad ones do not receive greater recognition.
+Instead of judging the boy harshly, I reasoned that he, and people, in general, are not one good deed or one bad deed but the sum of them all!
+With direction and standards, we can keep ourselves well-worked in good deeds and hope the bad ones don't receive greater recognition.

-Both teams won a go at capture the flag.
+Both teams won a go at capturing the flag.
 The elation at winning helped me to see the real joy of it!
-Winning at capture the flag meant that we were more skillful than the other team at protecting our assets and pilfering theirs--superior in skill and craftiness.
+Winning at capturing the flag meant that we were more skillful than the other team at protecting our assets and pilfering theirs--superior in skill and craftiness.
 Friendships did not end because of the outcome of the game.